edwardBenedict/RC-Hands-Ons/RC-HO-09-Redux/RC-HO-09-Redux.md

 ---

 - Redux is an open-source JavaScript library for managing application state.
 We can use Redux with React, Angualar.
 Redux allows us React components read data from a Redux store, and dispatch actions to the store to update data.
+With Redux, we can pass data without prop-drilling.

 ### Part 2 - Install Redux

 ---

-To use React Redux with our React app, we should:
+- To use React Redux with our React app, we should:

 ```js
 // NPM